-This smooth and fluffy keto strawberry buttercream frosting is a delicious topping for your sugar free cupcakes and cakes.
+My sugar free strawberry frosting is a delicious topping for your cupcakes and cakes.
 It has just the right amount of sweetness and is wonderfully fruity.
-With my tips your sugar free frosting will be a roaring success!
+With my tips your healthy strawberry buttercream will be a roaring success!

 I always thought I did not like frosting.
 The sugar versions I remember from my pre-low carb days basically made my teeth hurt.
 And to be honest, the keto recipes I checked out at online didn't look much better.
 Sure, they were sugar free.
 But 3 cups of sweetener in a frosting?
 Shudder.

-For a long time, I topped my keto cakes and cupcakes with pure cream cheese frostings, mascarpone frostings or a mix of either with Sugar Free Keto Whipped Cream.
+For a long time, I topped my cakes and cupcakes with pure cream cheese frostings, mascarpone frostings or simply sugar free whipped cream.

 But I kept on returning to the question - How could I make a keto buttercream that I would actually enjoy?